cory-fan/awesome-niche-ml-papers/readme.md

+Papers that I have actually found useful in practical network design.

 This is for personal use but making it public for the potential that someone enjoys these papers as much as I did.

 ***General***